DQ Config (YAML)

 sql_condition

 Runs a query and fails if any rows are returned.
-Useful for asserting "this should never happen" conditions.
+The actual value is the row count.
+Useful for asserting "this should never happen" conditions — no threshold configuration needed.

 type: sql_condition

-query: "SELECT * FROM analytics.orders WHERE amount < 0"
+query: "SELECT * FROM analytics.orders WHERE order_date > CURRENT_DATE"

 Field-Level Checks

 Field-level checks target a single column in a table.
-They require a configuration block with field_name and table_name.
+They require a configuration block with at least field_name and table_name (or a linked product with a hosting_location).

 null_check